melezhik/sparrow/README.md

 * Upload plugin

-    * Check if you have sparrowhub credentials setup correcltly ( previous step ) on your machine
+    * Check if you have sparrowhub credentials setup correctly ( previous step ) on your machine
     * Install sparrow client on your machine
     * Then go to directory where your plugin source code at and say sparrow plg upload.
 That's it